-Numpy provides several hooks that classes can customize:
+NumPy provides several hooks that classes can customize:

-- class.__numpy_ufunc__(ufunc, method, i, inputs, **kwargs)¶
+__array_ufunc__(ufunc, method, *inputs, **kwargs)¶

-New in version 1.11.
+New in version 1.13.

 Nonein order to override the behavior of NumPy’s ufuncs.
 This works quite similarly to Python’s

 - ufunc is the ufunc object that was called.